American Gangster (TV series)

-American Gangster is a documentary television series, which airs on BET.
-The show features some of black America's most infamous and powerful gangsters and is narrated by Ving Rhames.
+American Gangster is a documentary television series that aired on BET.
+The show features some of Black America's most infamous and powerful gangsters and organized crime groups.
+It is narrated by Ving Rhames.
 The series premiere, on November 28, 2006, amassed around one million viewers.
 The first season ended on January 9, 2007, and comprised 6 episodes; a season 1 DVD was released on October 23, 2007.
 The second season aired October 3, 2007; a season 2 DVD was released on June 10, 2008.
 In April 2009, A&E Networks purchased the rights to air seasons 1–3 on their networks.
 They can be seen primarily on the Bio Channel and the flagship A&E Channel.
 They can also be seen on A&E's Crime and Investigation Network.